 |Assistant Professors:||A. Alexander, K. Allemand, C. Richard.|

 The Department of Interdisciplinary Studies coordinates and fosters cross-disciplinary connections across all disciplines to help students realize their academic, personal, and professional aspirations.
-Through the University Studies Unit, the department ensures that first-year students explore options in the major and career possibilities while supporting an integrated general education experience that will provide the foundation for success in their major.
 For those students who wish to design their own course of study, the department offers the B.G.S. degree, an interdisciplinary degree that provides a flexible course of study with a strong foundation in the liberal arts.
-Because students are required to minor in at least one area and to take courses in oral and written communication and the humanities, the Bachelor of General Studies Degree provides an interdisciplinary emphasis that prepares students for entry into postgraduate studies and the professional world with a new global focus.
+Because students are required to demonstrate depth in an academic area and to take courses in oral and written communication and the humanities, the Bachelor of General Studies Degree provides an interdisciplinary emphasis that prepares students for entry into postgraduate studies and the professional world with a new global focus.
 The department also cultivates greater opportunities for service learning and leadership initiatives across all disciplines and coordinates campus-wide development of interdisciplinary minors and activities available to all majors.

 The university awards two degrees in General Studies: the Bachelor of General Studies and the Associate of General Studies.
 Students seeking to earn either degree must complete all University College requirements and satisfy the minimum requirements of the university and the specific requirements for the degree.

 The Bachelor of General Studies Degree Program allows students to create an interdisciplinary course of study across academic disciplines and professional fields with the following requirements:

 - A formalized plan of study approved by a departmental advisor.